wcfrobert/ezbolt/README.md

 ## Introduction

-EZbolt is a Python applet that calculates bolt forces in bolted connections subject to shear and in-plane torsion.
-It does so using both the Elastic Method and the Instant Center of Rotation (ICR) method as described in the AISC steel construction manual.
-Unlike the ICR coefficient tables in AISC which is in 15 degree increments, EZbolt can handle any bolt arrangements, any load orientation, and any eccentricity.
-The iterative algorithm to locate the ICR is based on this paper by Donald Brandt: [Rapid Determination of Ultimate Strength of Eccentrically Loaded Bolt Groups.](https://www.aisc.org/Rapid-Determination-of-Ultimate-Strength-of-Eccentrically-Loaded-Bolt-Groups)
+EZbolt is a Python program that calculates bolt forces in a bolt group subject to shear and in-plane torsion.
+It does so using both the Elastic Method and the Instant Center of Rotation (ICR) method as outlined in the AISC steel construction manual.
+The iterative algorithm for locating the center of rotation is explained in this paper by Donald Brandt: [Rapid Determination of Ultimate Strength of Eccentrically Loaded Bolt Groups.](https://www.aisc.org/Rapid-Determination-of-Ultimate-Strength-of-Eccentrically-Loaded-Bolt-Groups).
+Unlike the ICR coefficient tables in the steel construction manual which is provided in 15 degree increments, EZbolt can handle **any bolt arrangements, any load orientation, and any eccentricity**.

 **Disclaimer:** this package is meant for <u>personal and educational use only</u>.